input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 	- Get the unspent UTxOs.
 - The *sync* API streams or replays the block and transaction information from the Cardano node.

-See `chainseekd`'s [help page](chainseekd.md) or its [deployment instructions](../../marlowe-chain-sync/ReadMe.md) for more information.
+See `marlowe-chain-sync`'s [help page](marlowe-chain-sync.md) or its [deployment instructions](../../marlowe-chain-sync/ReadMe.md) for more information.

 ### Marlowe History

 The `marlowe-history` executable provides services for querying the on-chain history of Marlowe contracts.
-It uses `chainseekd` to follow the progress of a set of Marlowe contract instances, and it handles rollbacks in the blockchain.
+It uses `marlowe-chain-sync` to follow the progress of a set of Marlowe contract instances, and it handles rollbacks in the blockchain.

 Three APIs, accessible over three different TCP sockets, are provided:
 - The *job* API supports two operations: